Mesilla, NM

 In the area where a receptionist will greet you is a large indoor patio with fountains, live birds, and indoor plants which provide a pleasant atmosphere if you have to wait for a table.
 The area is also festively decorated for any approaching holidays.

-The waiting area t Cinco de Mayo
+The waiting area during Cinco de Mayo

 Plates of food are just about to reach a large group of hungry patrons